SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/00-Lesson-Introduction.md

 **2. DOM Methods**

-- What helpful methods can be used while working with the DOM.
+- What methods can be used while working with the DOM.

 **3. DOM Manipulations**